I’m Autistic, Now What???

 One cause of anxiety and depressive symptoms can be sensory overload.
 It may sound simple, but taking care of your sensory needs can have a huge impact on mental health.
 A neurodivergent affirming therapist can help you learn about what sensory sensitivities you may have, as well as, provide information on how to accommodate them.
 Having this sensory focus can also help you cope with emotions and learn ways to self-regulate.

-Identifying Your Emotions and Communicating Them
+4. Identify Your Emotions and Communicate Them

 While you may be deeply in tune with the emotions of others, you may have difficulty in identifying your own emotions or body sensations.
 How often do you forget to eat and do not even realize you are hungry?
 Often when people ask, “How are you feeling?” you may not have a clue.
 What can also be frustrating is that when you do know how you are feeling it is hard to communicate that to others.
 Here are articles that address these concerns.

-Navigating Your Relationship with Others
+5. Navigating Your Relationship with Others

 Should I, and How do I, Come Out to Others?

 After learning about your autism, you may wonder how to “come out” to friends, family, and coworkers.
 There are lots of pros and cons in doing so.
-These articles provide some insight into this dilemma as well as strategies on how to disclose this new identity
+These articles provide some insight into this dilemma as well as strategies on how to disclose this new identity.

 Coming out to a partner